lnvglr/character-diversion/character-diversion.md

 > Kulturelle Konventionen wirken sowohl auf subjektiver und intersubjektiver als auch auf struktureller und strukturierender Ebene.
 Sie sind beteiligt bei Prozessen der Kommunikationsbildung, d.h. der Produktion, Aushandlung und Zuordnung einer Bedeutung zu einem für kulturell gehaltenen Gegenstand, der Textualisierung und Diskursivierung von Kultur, sowie der Regelung der Teilnahme im soziokulturellen Feld.
 >
-> —BÜSCHER-ULBRICH, KADENBACH, KINDERMANN (HG.)
+> — Büscher-Ulbrich, Kadelbach, Kindermann (HG.)

 In the typographic sense this means that some conventions can be explained with practical reasons while others only make sense for the mere reason that a critical mass is following those conventions and breaking them would cause more loss than gain (**example?**).

 The rhythm of ascenders and descenders in Latin script words, gives an often unique silhouette to those words improving their readability (**source**).
 Ascenders and descenders are letter shape convetions that have evolved over centuries and bring with them a very practical benefit that is still relevant todat.

 Writing from left to right had practical reasons, too: the Romans adopted left-to-right writing direction among other reasons because with a majority of the population being right handed and using ink for writing, the right hand moving left would smear the ink (**source**).
-Today, where most text is written on a keyboeard (**source**), this may not be an issue anymore, but because a critical mass has adopted writing the Latin script from left to right (i.e. 100%), changing this convention would be practically impossible.
+Today, where most text is written on a keyboard (**source**), this may not be an issue anymore, but because a critical mass has adopted writing the Latin script from left to right (i.e. 100%), changing this convention would be practically impossible.

 <img src="https://upload.wikimedia.org/wikipedia/commons/4/4f/Cippo_perugino_con_iscrizione_in_lingua_etrusca.jpg" alt="Cippus Perusinus" style="zoom:15%;" />